scds/intro-spss/lessons/lesson1.md

 <img src="../assets/img/lessons/environment2.png" alt="" width="60%" style="border: solid 2px black">

 The image above showcases the variable view.
-Here, you'll be defining your variable types and other details.
+Here, you'll be defining your variable names, types, values, and other details.
 Variables created here will be shown in the data view as a new column.

 ### Descriptive Labels